rbi-mtm/ams/day3/README.md

 It will automatically download the appropriate model when running the fine-tuning for the first time.
 Additionally, the parameter `--multiheads_finetuning` needs to be set to `False`.

-The folder `E2.2_fine-tuning/Input` contains the `mace.sh` script to run the fine-tuning.
+The folder `E2.2_fine-tuning` contains the `mace.sh` script to run the fine-tuning.

 #### Tasks

-1. Copy the training and test data sets from the previous exercise.
+1. Copy the training and test data sets from the previous exercise (`cp ../E2.1_training/*.xyz .`).
-2. Set the number of epochs to 25 and the start of the second stage to 15 (`mace.sh`).
+2. Set the number of epochs to 25 and the start of the second stage to 15 in the `mace.sh` file (look for `???` values).
-3. Set the foundation model to `small` (`mace.sh`).
-4. Run the fine-tuning (execute `mace.sh`).
+3. Run the fine-tuning (type `./mace.sh` in the terminal).
-5. Note the errors and training time and compare them to the results of the previous exercise.
+4. Note the errors and training time and compare them to the results of the previous exercise.

+#### Solution

+* RMSE Energy: 6.4 meV/atom (first stage); 1.8 meV / atom (second stage)
+* RMSE Forces: 56.2 meV/Ang (first stage); 51.7 meV/Ang (second stage)
+* Time: approx. 3.5 minutes

 ---